-The Lowa Camino GTX is a men’s boot offered in medium and wide widths.
-It runs from size 7 to 16 with half sizes until 12.5.
-This boot makes use of the Flexzone and Laceloop technology for an enhanced heel fit and ankle flex.
-It has open and closed lacing hooks, as well as ball bearing eyelets for fit customization.
+The Lowa Camino GTX is a men’s boot.
+It makes use of the Flexzone and Laceloop technology for an enhanced heel fit and ankle flex.
+It has open and closed lacing hooks, and ball bearing eyelets for fit customization.
 The padded collar adds comfort.

 The Camino GTX features the Vibram Apptrail outsole.
 It provides traction on various terrains.
 The distinct front heel edges ensure a safe descent.
 The prominent treads promote increased trail contact and steady grip.
 The deep lugs of the sole are self-cleaning too.